akeneo/pim-api-docs/content/security.md

 ### Revoke an OAuth client

-To revoke a client id use the following command:
+To revoke a client id, use the following command:

 ```bash
 php app/console pim:oauth-server:revoke-client the-client-id